- Tender offers

 Ultimately, participating in a tender offer is a personal decision.
 Here are a few tips to help you decide:

-• Go to the info sessions, ask questions, and gather important details—like who qualifies and decision deadlines.
+Go to the info sessions, ask questions, and gather important details—such as transaction parameters and key deadlines.

-• Talk to a financial advisor who can help you figure out if it’s a good idea to participate in the context of your current financial situation and goals.
+Talk to a financial and/or tax advisor who can help you figure out if it’s a good idea to participate in the context of your current financial situation and goals.

 Also, ask yourself the following questions: